eslamedhat/XDomain/README.md

 * Get subdomains from Amass.
 * Get subdomains from Sublist3r.
 * Get subdomains from Subbrute.
+* Get subdomains from SecurityTrails API (You need to add the API key in the config file).
+* Generate subdomains via altdns.
 * Auto take the founded list of subdomains and find the live targets.
 (The quality of this function is better than httprobe).
 * Find hidden subdomains in JavaScript files from all the founded subdomains.
 * Remove all duplicates.